damir-sijakovic/imagestorage/README.md

 ### Project Structure

-Class are separated in files logically and extend one another, keeping everything under one roof.
+Classes are separated in files logically and extend one another, keeping everything under one roof.